-The ride isn’t quite as smooth as some of the other boats we’ve covered, but it’s still smooth and comfortable in most conditions.
+The ride isn’t quite as smooth as some of the other boats we’ve covered, but it’s still smooth offers stability in most condition, but maybe not rough waters.
 While it may have the offshore appeal of the Sailfish or Sea Hunt boats above, it’s still a capable vessel for enjoying the lake or nearshore.

 The Trophy T22 is available in two different models to suit everyone’s needs.
-Anglers will gravitate to the CC model, which provides the ultimate in fishability, while families are sure to prefer the CX version, which offers more bow seating.
+Anglers will gravitate to the CC model, which provides the ultimate in fishability and includes a bait prep station, while families are sure to prefer the CX version, which offers more bow seating.

 - Two different bow configurations available

 - Plenty of engine options